apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

     QueryResult result = query.execute();
     long size = result.getRows().getSize();

 This is best configured via OSGi configuration `fastQuerySize` of `org.apache.jackrabbit.oak.query.QueryEngineSettingsService` (since Oak 1.6.x), or as described in OAK-2977, since Oak 1.3.x:
 When using Apache Sling, add the following line to the file `conf/sling.properties`, and then restart the application:

     oak.query.fastResultSize=true

-With OAK-10424 (since Oak 1.62), it is possible to configure a list of principals that have fast result size enabled for every query, using the OSGi configuration "SessionQuerySettingsProvider" / "directCountsPrincipals".
+With OAK-10424 (since Oak 1.62), it is possible to configure a list of principals that have fast result size enabled for every query, using the OSGi configuration "SessionQuerySettingsProvider" / " directCountsPrincipals".

 #### Quoting